spatie/image-optimizer/README.md

 ## Usage

-This is the default way to use the package
+This is the default way to use the package:

 ``` php
 use Spatie\ImageOptimizer\ImageOptimizerFactory;